kartoza/docker-geoserver/README.md

 ## Contributing to the image
-We welcome users who want to contribute enriching this service.
+We welcome users who want to contribute to enriching this service.
 We follow the git principles and all pull requests should be against the develop branch so that we can test them and when we are happy we push them to the master branch.